a20351766/udo.1.4.0/docs/source/Fabric-FAQ.rst

   For more information refer to the :doc:`private_data_tutorial` tutorial.
   Note that the key concepts topic also explains `when to use private data instead of a channel <private-data/private-data.html#when-to-use-a-collection-within-a-channel-vs-a-separate-channel>`_.

-  Third, as an alternative to Fabric hashing the data using private data, the client application can hash or encrypt the data before calling chaincode.
+  Third, as an alternative to UDO hashing the data using private data, the client application can hash or encrypt the data before calling chaincode.
 If you hash the data then you will need to provide a means to share the source data.
 If you encrypt the data then you will need to provide